 Because quails are territorial, they will also need adequate space at feeders and waterers (about 1 inch and ⅓ inch each, respectively).

 The rearing conditions will also vary based on what purpose for which you plan to raise them.
 Hunting preserves want fast-flying birds, so they will need more space in their cages to spread their wings; birds raised for eggs and meat will need more controlled temperatures and less light

 If you are raising quail select a pen that will be able to protect your birds from predators.
-Using a mesh wire like hardware cloth over the top, and ensuring that their are no gaps in the pens where animals could get in.
+Using a mesh wire-like hardware cloth over the top, and ensuring that there are no gaps in the pens where animals could get in.

 Raising Quail For Beginners

 Raising quail is a great way for backyard homesteaders to add a meat source to their homestead.
-Quail are low maintenance, quite and easy to raise making them perfect for small backyard.
+Quail are low maintenance, quiet, and easy to raise making them perfect for a small backyard.
 Quail are versatile and can be raised in many different ways depending on your end goal.

 Before you go, check these out!